 Four Stage Seeing Practice

 My own Four Stage Seeing Practice is the anchor for a mindful photography practice.
 This involves coming back to what I see every time I notice my mind has gone elsewhere, much in the same way as you return to the breath when meditating.
 The four stages are Anchor, Seeing, Resting and Creating.
-I explain them fully in my Online Course.
+I explain them fully in my book – Mindful Photography: How to use photography to develop mindfulness

 I generally practice for an hour, choosing to walk around a location and just notice what I see.
 The heart of the practice is to not look for a photo opportunity.
 That may sound contrary.
 After all I do expect to create some photos.
 My suggestion to you is, don’t look for a photo, just observe what you see.
 The photo will come to you.